alphagov/inside-government-admin-guide/creating-documents/document-types.md

 Before you can create a document on GOV.UK, you need to know which document type to assign to it.
 This page will help you decide.

-There are around 10 document types; some of these types have sub-types, which are all listed here with their criteria and some further explanation about the format.
+There are around 10 document types; some of these types have sub-types, which are all listed here with their criteria and some further explanation about each content format.

-If you need to know style points such as structure, length, tone or how to write titles and summaries for different document formats, please consult the [style guide](https://www.gov.uk/designprinciples/insidegovernment).
+If you need to know style points such as structure, length, tone or how to write titles and summaries for different content formats, please consult the [style guide](https://www.gov.uk/designprinciples/insidegovernment).

 During transition, your 'content analysis' spreadsheet will map your existing content to GOV.UK document types.

 Some of the sub-types are shown to users in the filters on GOV.UK search pages.
 It is worth having a look at how these filters work for [publications](https://www.gov.uk/government/publications) and [announcements](https://www.gov.uk/government/announcements).
 For example written and oral statements are grouped under the term 'Statements to Parliament', under Announcements.

-### News article
+### News article (type)

 News is found in the 'Announcements' section of the site.
 Our blog [explains why news comes under 'Announcements'](http://inside-inside-gov.tumblr.com/post/34783661077/announcements).